Contents

 Foreign bonds

-Foreign bonds are issued by a foreign entity in a domestic market.
+A foreign entity issues foreign bonds in a domestic market.
 They are denominated in the domestic currency.
 A classic example is a Japanese company issuing bonds in U.S. dollars and trading them on a U.S. exchange.
 These bonds are often nicknamed “Yankee bonds” for U.S. dollar-denominated bonds issued by foreign entities.

 Risks and rewards for bondholders